Shingle Creek Crossing: Demolition

 In August 2011, demolition of the mall began.
 By September 2011, JCPenney and Macy's former anchor buildings had been razed as well.

-Shingle Creek Crossing
+Shingle Creek Crossing (2012 - present)

 Redevelopment of Brookdale Center

 Plans were announced by Gatlin Development Co.
 Inc., a Tennessee-based firm, to acquire the Brookdale Shopping Center and in conjunction with the city of Brooklyn Center to transform the mostly-vacant mall into a new shopping center anchored by a Walmart Supercenter and Kohl's.
 The announcement included the following plans: